Member Code Violations and Procedure

 - If the Board rejects the recommendations it must make a finding based on the information before it and set out, with specificity, why some or all of the Committee’s findings were not followed.

-The Board will notify the parties of its determination within five (5) days.
+The Board will notify the parties of its determination within five (5) days of the Board's vote.

 - Revocation of membership requires an affirmative vote of two-thirds (2/3) of the entire voting membership of the Board of Directors.

-On the basis of newly discovered exonerating evidence, the accused shall have the right to appeal the Board’s decision to the Board within ten (10) days thereafter.
+On the basis of newly discovered exonerating evidence, the accused shall have the right to appeal the Board’s decision to the Board within ten (10) days of discovery of the new evidence.

 Allegations Against Sitting Board Members